go-kit/kit/README.md

 idioms.
 It needs a comprehensive toolkit, for coherent distributed programming in the large.
-Go kit is a set of packages and best practices, leveraging years of production experience, and providing a comprehensive, robust, and trustable platform for organizations who want to invest in Go.
+Go kit is a set of packages and best practices, leveraging years of production experience, and providing a comprehensive, robust, and trustable platform for organizations of any size.

+In short, Go kit brings Go to the modern enterprise.

 For more details, see
  [the motivating blog post](http://peter.bourgon.org/go-kit) and